feinmann/most-frequent-commands/README.md

 most-frequent-commands get --index 0
 ```

-### Shell Integration #TODO not working

-The tool integrates with fish shell to provide quick access to your most frequent commands:

-- `Ctrl+Shift+↑`: Shows your most frequent command
-- `Ctrl+Shift+→`: Shows your second most frequent command
-- `Ctrl+Shift+←`: Shows your third most frequent command

 ## How It Works

-The tool uses fish's built-in `history` command to get a complete list of all commands, including adjacent duplicates.
-This provides more accurate frequency counting than reading the history file directly, as the history file (`~/.local/share/fish/fish_history`) eliminates adjacent identical commands.
+The tool reads from a custom history file (`~/.local/share/fish/custom_history`) that maintains a complete record of all commands.
+This provides more accurate frequency counting than fish's built-in history.

 The process:
-1. Executes `fish -c "history"` to get the complete command history
+1. Each command is logged to the custom history file
-2. Normalizes each command (removes extra spaces, quotes, etc.)
-3. Counts the frequency of each normalized command
+2. The tool reads and normalizes each command from the history file
-4. Sorts commands by frequency
+3. Commands are counted and sorted by frequency
+4. The most frequent commands are displayed or returned

 ## Debugging